 These plans were scanned from an old magazine and converted to a convenient downloadable digital PDF file format.

 Shipping is free by means of a download link that will be provided after payment and if for any reason you are not satisfied with your purchase I will refund your payment in full.You can also contact me if you have any questions?

-Below are scrolling pictures of more projects you can build from other Plans & CD's on this site.
-Go Here to see these plans!!
+Below are some pictures of projects you can build from Plans, and CD's full of old books on this site , just click any picture. or Go Here to see these plans or CD's!!